holoviz/panel/doc/getting_started/index.md

 :link: core_concepts
 :link-type: doc

-Introduces you to some of the core concepts behind Panel, how to develop Panel applications effectively both in your IDE and in the notebook and some of the core features that make Panel such a powerful library.
+Introduces you to some of the core concepts behind Panel, how to develop Panel applications effectively both in your Editor and in the notebook and some of the core features that make Panel such a powerful library.

 +++
 [Learn more »](core_concepts)